AndunHH/spacemouse/README.md

 ### Wanted features, not jet there:
 - Reverse Direction and Speed options in 3dConnexion Software is not working, because our spacemouse is not accepting this settings.
+- With all features enabled, the pro micro is nearly at the limits of it's flash.
+Reducing the flash size might be necessary in the future...

 Purchasing the [electronics](#electronics) and [printing some parts](#printed-parts) is not scope of this repository.
 We start with the software.
 Feel free to read some build reports:
 - In the Wiki: [Building an Ergonomouse](https://github.com/AndunHH/spacemouse/wiki/Ergonomouse-Build) based on four joysticks